handsontable/hyperformula-demos/README.md

 - improve the existing demos
 - adjust the demos to the recent changes in HyperFormula's API

-For each *major* and *minor* release of HyperFormula a new branch is created from **develop** with a name indicating the released version.
+For each *major* and *minor* release of HyperFormula a new branch is created from **develop** with name indicating the released version.

 The bugfixes for the previous versions are applied to the appropriate branches.

-// TODO: script for each release